-Elijah then called the people to come closer as he took 12 stones and quietly rebuilt an altar to God.
+Elijah then called the people to come closer as he took twelve stones and quietly rebuilt an altar to God.
 I picture this scene as quite the contrast to the rest of the day.
 One man quietly hefting the stones into place compared to 950 prophets shouting for Baal.
 Then Elijah dug a trench around the altar.
 He laid the wood on the altar and added the offering.

 At this point, it would seem that all was in readiness, but Elijah surprised the watching throng by asking the people to bring four large jars with water and pour it over the offering and wood.
 He asked them to do this three times so that there was so much water on the wood and the altar that it ran down and filled the trench with water.
 (1 Kings 18)

 The Bible doesn’t say how far the people had to go to get water from the top of the mountain, but my guess is that since there had been a drought for three years, they probably had to hike down the mountain to find water.

 This took time and provided the people time to think about the day’s events and also about what Elijah was doing.
 They had time to remember the evening sacrifices they had been involved with as children or stories their ancestors had told them.
 It gave them time to pause and wait for God to display a miracle.

 Once the trench was filled, Elijah stepped forward and began to pray.
 He told God that he had been faithful and done all that God had asked.
 Then he asked God to answer his prayers so the people would turn back to Him.

-You know the story.
+You probably know the rest of the story.
 Fire falls from heaven and burns up the sacrifice, the wood, the stones, and even the water in the trench.
 There is no doubt that this is an act of God.
 With that much water on the wood and the altar, Elijah could not have started the fire himself.